coincashew/docs/docs/ethpillar/README.md

 ### :heart: Donations

-If you'd like to support this public goods project, find us on the next Gitcoin Grants.
+Support our public goods project at the next Gitcoin Grants.

 Our donation address is [0xCF83d0c22dd54475cC0C52721B0ef07d9756E8C0](https://etherscan.io/address/0xCF83d0c22dd54475cC0C52721B0ef07d9756E8C0) or coincashew.eth

 ### :tada: Credits

-Shout out to [accidental-green](https://github.com/accidental-green/validator-install) for their pioneering work in Python validator tools, which has unintentionally ignited the inspiration and direction for this project.
-We are building upon their innovative foundations by forking their validator-install code.
-A heartfelt thanks to accidental-green for their game-changing contributions to the open-source Ethereum ecosystem!
+Kudos to [accidental-green](https://github.com/accidental-green/validator-install) for their Python validator tools, inspiring this project.
+We're building on their validator-install code.
+Thanks for their contributions to the open-source Ethereum ecosystem!

 #### Ready to install?
 Use the quickstart.